thindil/tashy2/README.md

 ## Contributing to the project

-For detailed informations about contributing to the project (bugs reporting, ideas propositions, code conduct, etc), see [CONTRIBUTING.md](CONTRIBUTING.md)
+For detailed information about contributing to the project (bugs reporting, ideas propositions, code conduct, etc), see [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Licenses